 Hearing Rol's side of the conversation, Emkir called Aiden as Rol signed off.
 When Aiden answered, Emkir suggested he put a recording on the comms, saying to submit a bid for the interview in writing to the ship.
 Aiden shot back, asking if he shouldn't put a recording on that 'if you can't follow instructions, you can't have the interview' with a sour voice.
 Emkir said Aiden could do that if he wanted, as that would get him off the hook.
 Aiden said, "I don't think anything will get us off the hook except shooting people."
 Emkir decided to resolve this the nuclear way and added everyone not in the same room with him into the comms call.Mikah and Zimzod's Return

 Mikah paid the Cr 20 bill for their taxi ride with a Cr 20 tip because she felt it was worth it.
 After the ride, lunch and the various comms calls, Mikah and Zimzod headed back to the ship with less excitement.
-As they arrived at the bay, there were a few reporters still in the bay who tried to get the Knight's attention or ask questions.
+As Mikah and Zimzod got back to the bay, they saw a few reporters still in the bay who tried to get the Knight's attention or ask questions.
 As the pair made their way from the cab to the bay, they developed a tail of reporters, following and begging for any comment or response.
 Mikah finally had the port security step in.
 Officers told the reporters to take a step back and be respectful, which each one of them did.
 Once in the cargo bay and engineering section, they found Zach watching the engineers, and refining the data he explained to Rol and Emkir.
 When she saw Zach, Mikah instantly stopped any possible comment demanding, "Where's Brian?"

 Zach said, "He's not aboard, and has not been seen", but admitted he'd been a bit busy with research.
 Zimzod said, "Oh Really?" derisively while Mikah said, "I'm going to go to the bridge.
 I'll be down in a few."
 When she got to the bridge, she found that Aiden had manual fire control set up on the ship's dorsal weapons turret!
 It was not tied to the active sensors, but it was weapons hot!
 Seeing this, Mikah said he could keep tracking people with the turret, but had to take the weapons off-line.
 He defended his actions as she chewed him out, saying he activated the weapons when the APC's rolled in.
 Mikah pointed out they were long gone, along with the battledressed troops.
 She said she felt they had enough station security that he could stand down.